-- 77 A well-designed and connected network gives people the maximum choice in how to make their journeys.
-This includes by rail, other public transport, walking, cycling and by car.
-Priority is given to pedestrian and cycle movements, subject to location and the potential to create connections. - 78 Prioritising pedestrians and cyclists mean creating routes that are safe, direct, convenient and accessible for people of all abilities.
-These are designed as part of attractive spaces with good sightlines, so that people want to use them.
-Public rights of way are protected, enhanced and well-linked into the wider network of pedestrian and cycle routes. - 79 In well-designed places, people should not need to rely on the car for everyday journeys, including getting to workplaces, shops, schools and other facilities, open spaces or the natural environment.
-Higher densities are dependent upon accessibility to public transport and essential facilities.
-To optimise density, it may be necessary to provide public transport infrastructure or to improve existing local transport services.
-A transport hub may represent an opportunity for a local increase in density, where appropriate to local context and character.
+- 82 Priority is given to pedestrian and cycle movements, subject to location and the potential to create connections.
+Prioritising pedestrians and cyclists mean creating routes that are safe, direct, convenient and accessible for people of all abilities.
+These are designed as part of attractive spaces with good sightlines, and well chosen junctions and crossings, so that people want to use them.
+Public rights of way are protected, enhanced and well-linked into the wider network of pedestrian and cycle routes. - 83 In well-designed places, people should not need to rely on the car for everyday journeys, including getting to workplaces, shops, schools and other facilities, open spaces or the natural environment.
+Safe and direct routes with visible destinations or clear signposting encourage people to walk and cycle.